 How to Find Time to Read

 #1.
-It all start with “Why”.
-Why do you even need to spend time and efforts?
+It all starts with “Why”.
+Why do you even need to spend time and effort?
 It may be a better salary, interesting projects, promotion, or more margin in life.
 You need to identify the “why” that can push you forward.

 Just like you, I have a full-time job, family, kids.
 Nevertheless, I find time to write you this post.
 I find time to read dozens of blogs and books.
 Simply because I have my own “WHY”.
 I believe all of us have it.
 It is a matter of finding the right one.

 You can have your own system.
-In any case, just ensure that reading blogs tasks gets into it.
+In any case, just ensure that reading blog tasks gets into it.

 How much time should you reserve?
-I say, 15 minutes a day.
+I say 15 minutes a day.
 You can read three to five posts.
-It won’t take too much of your efforts.
+It won’t take too much of your effort.
 But you will have enough mental resources to process the information even with a full day of work.

 A Girl’s Guide To Project Management

 Do not let the name confuse you.
-Content on this blog is very professional and mature.
+The content on this blog is very professional and mature.
 But I find it fairly easy to read.

 Elizabeth Harrin started it back in 2006.
 So, it is an established resource with a focus on stakeholder management, collaboration with the project team, and communications.